Mathématique: Chapter 52

 “It gets better,” Wray said.
 “Better and better every week.”

 “One step at a time,” Wray said.
-“Ginn, I’m going to ask you some questions that will help us understand you a little better.
-Okay?
-Some of them I’m sure you heard at your debriefing, but that was a different department—or, well, it doesn’t matter.
-I have to ask you some of them again.”
+“Ginn, I’d like to ask you some questions that will help us understand you a little better.
+Okay?”

-“Okay,” Ginn said, as if testing out the word.
+“Okay,” Ginn said, like she was tasting the word.

 “Is Ginn your only name?”